Squeezed by debt crisis, Greeks ditch cars for bikes

 The new national fashion has even prompted the Athens mayor to start working on a public bike hire scheme similar to those in other European capitals - a first for a city where the few cycling lanes are often dotted with pine trees or parked cars.

-The lack of infrastructure and Athens's mountainous landscape have not deterred Greece's new cyclists who have begun pedaling through traffic jams, up and down steep hills and over potholed roads.
+The lack of infrastructure and Athens's mountainous landscape have not deterred Greece's new cyclists who have begun pedalling through traffic jams, up and down steep hills and over potholed roads.

 "This is not Berlin.
 Here it's risky but you need to start thinking what you'll cut back on - taxis, the metro," said Elena Koniaraki, 39, a music saleswoman who joked about sticking a learner's sign on her back for the first few bumpy rides.